skellis46/slipbox/somatics unlimited.md

 > Claims backed by reasons that are supported by evidence are called arguments. [@nordquist-2020-what n.pag.]

+"To review — yes, we come to beliefs before evidence, but we wish not only to express our beliefs but to be thought as reasonable.
+In some cases, we adopt beliefs considered reasonable by those around us.
+Sometimes we adopt those beliefs just to seem reasonable.
+When we adopt beliefs thought by some to be unreasonable, **we supply reasons**, often in the form of evidence.
+But far from being an afterthought, the evidence we supply is a necessary price we pay for the maintenance of our beliefs.
+If the reasonableness of a belief becomes too expensive or difficult to maintain, we lose the belief." (mikecaulfield, Reasonableness: An Introduction)

 [down - blank]

 I have used the word _claim_ because while reading JDSP over the years I thought I was seeing a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: as if somatics has unlimited value, scope, and power to produce positive change.